Join the fastest-growing Food community on Pinterest

 - Mix in flour and salt.

-- Form dough into a log or press into a pan.
+- Form the dough into a log or press into a pan.

 - Cut into shapes or squares.

-- Bake 20–25 minutes until edges are lightly golden.
+- Bake for 20–25 minutes until the edges are lightly golden.

 - Cool and serve.